 Failure to meet satisfactory progress will result in either Academic Probation or Academic Suspension.
 Calculation of Cumulative Grade Point Average (cGPA) will be based on all courses taken at the institution, including developmental courses.
-Students with a GPA less than 2.0 for one semester will receive Academic Probation.
-Students with a GPA less than 2.0 for three consecutive semesters will be placed on Academic Suspension.
+Students with a cGPA less than 2.0 will receive Academic Probation.
+Students with a cGPA less than 2.0 (Academic Probation) for three consecutive semesters will be placed on Academic Suspension.